fbpx

 Where is the best place to stay in Santorini?

 One of the best Santorini tips is to stay in one of the main towns.
-Fira is the capital of Santorini but Oia is the most popular and the one you’ve probably seen on social media the most.
+Fira is the capital of Santorini, but Oia is the most popular and the one you’ve probably seen on social media

-Imerovigli and Firostefani are also two great choices if you want to stay in quieter towns.
-They’re both slightly north of Fira so they’re in a great location.
+Imerovigli and Firostefani are also great choices if you want to stay in quieter towns.
+They’re both slightly north of Fira and in a great location.
 Plus, staying in these towns is usually cheaper than in Oia!

 Is Santorini very crowded?